-- 4.7 Currently Stagecoach is the main operator in Copeland, providing almost all of the local bus services.
+- 4.13 Currently Stagecoach is the main operator in Copeland, providing almost all of the local bus services.
 Most of the services focus on providing connections to Whitehaven from surrounding settlements including Egremont, Thornhill, Cleator Moor, Distington and Lowca.
 Wider bus links are available to Workington, with onward connections to Carlisle.
-Direct bus services to Carlisle from Whitehaven were withdrawn in November 2020. - 4.8 Village Wheels is a Community Transport Initiative operated by Cumbria County Council that provides links from Seascale, Gosforth, Ponsonby, Calder Bridge and Beckermet with Egremont on Wednesdays and Saturdays.
+Direct bus services to Carlisle from Whitehaven were withdrawn in November 2020. - 4.14 Village Wheels is a Community Transport Initiative operated by Cumbria County Council that provides links from Seascale, Gosforth, Ponsonby, Calder Bridge and Beckermet with Egremont on Wednesdays and Saturdays.
 There is also the Muncaster Microbus service which is operated by unpaid volunteers to provide links between Bootle, Eskdale, Wasdale, Holmrook, Seascale and Gosforth.
-It also provides a twice-weekly circular service to Whitehaven. - 4.9 Cumbria Community Transport, supported by Cumbria County Council, also operates a community minibus sharing scheme (Rural Wheels) offering services between the more rural areas of Copeland.
-It is a dial-a-ride service which provides transport for those in rural areas from their home to their nearest town or public transport connection.

-4.10 Cumbria County Council have been successful in securing £1.5 million of funding from the Department of Transport's Rural Mobility Fund to deliver four pilot Digital Demand Responsive Transport services in Cumbria, one of which will cover Egremont and St Bees.
-The service will provide access to transport for those who live within 10 miles of the towns and do not have access to existing public transport services.
+It also provides a twice-weekly circular service to Whitehaven. - 4.15 Cumbria Community Transport, supported by Cumbria County Council, also operates a community minibus sharing scheme (Rural Wheels) offering services between the more rural areas of Copeland.
+It is a dial-a-ride service which provides transport for those in rural areas from their home to their nearest town or public transport connection. - 4.16 Cumbria County Council have been successful in securing £1.5 million of funding from the Department of Transport's Rural Mobility Fund to deliver four pilot Digital Demand Responsive Transport services in Cumbria, one of which will cover Egremont and St Bees.
+The service will provide access to transport for those who live within 10 miles of the towns and do not have access to existing public transport services. - 4.17 The development identified in the Copeland Local Plan is primarily concentrated in and around Whitehaven where there is a greater number of existing bus services which operate at least at hourly frequencies.
+34 of the sites assessed are located within 300m of a bus stop.
+This is the recommended acceptable walking distance to a bus stop on a route with services operating less than every 12 minutes.
+A further eight Local Plan sites are within 400m of a bus stop, however 23 of the Local Plan sites do not have a bus stop located within 400m distance which is beyond the acceptable walking distance for low frequency routes.
+For these sites, travel by bus would currently be either inconvenient or impractical.